microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

     user,
 )
 ```
-In the example above, we create a PythonAgent named "coding_agent" to serve as the assistant and a UserProxyAgent named "user" to serve as a proxy for the human user.
+In the example above, we create a AssistantAgent named "coding_agent" to serve as the assistant and a UserProxyAgent named "user" to serve as a proxy for the human user.
 1. The assistant receives a message from the user, which contains the task description.
 2. The assistant then tries to write Python code to solve the task and sends the response to the user.